DinoChiesa/Apigee-Java-TOTP/README.md

 You can use [this form](https://dinochiesa.github.io/totp/link-builder.html) to generate a barcode easily.

-If youd like to generate a barcode manually, without the assistance of a form, the following describes how.
+If instead you would like to generate a barcode manually, without the assistance of a form, the following describes how.
 For full details, see [here](https://github.com/google/google-authenticator/wiki/Key-Uri-Format).

-The base url is:
+The url structure is:

 ```
 https://www.google.com/chart?chs=200x200&chld=M%7C0&cht=qr&chl=CHL_PARAMETER